 Energy can be seen to be really complicated – but it doesn’t have to be that way.

-amaysim have made finding the perfect plan for your home amazingly simple, and with plans featuring pay-on-time discounts for both usage and supply charges, no lock in contracts and highly competitive rates, it's an an easy option when it comes to deciding upon your new energy provider.
+amaysim have made finding the perfect plan for your home amazingly simple, and with plans featuring no lock-in contracts and highly competitive rates, making it an easy option when it comes to deciding upon your new energy provider.

 budgeting your money